 01 of 09

 02 of 09

 03 of 09

-Another new Christmas classic is the movie Elf.
-The story of a big elf, finding his dad and love in New York City.It is a sweet movie and perfect for the entire family.
-It has quickly become a favorite among Christmas movies.
+Another Christmas classic is the movie Elf.
+The story of a big elf, finding his dad and love in New York City.It is the a great family friendly movie.
+It has quickly become a favorite among Christmas films.
 Wee Little Stitches shares her Elf inspired patterns to stitch up for free.
 You can choose between three sayings, or use your own.
 This is a quick stitch and make a great gift.
 These patterns also make great gift tags and ornaments.
-Invite friends over for a cross stitch... and movie night for an extra fun make and take.
+Invite friends over for a cross stitch and movie night for... an extra fun make and take.

 04 of 09

 Handmade gifts are always the best.
 They show the recipient that they are worth your time and effort.
 Whatever you make for that someone special, add that little cross stitch touch with a very special gift tag.
-These gift tags are free for download from Free Patterns.com.
+These gift tags are free for download from Free Patterns.
 Once the gift is opened, the gift tag will look great on the Christmas tree as an ornament.Continue to 5 of 9 below.

 Are you looking for something that is non-traditional and whimsical?
 Red Bear Designs has the perfect pattern for you.
 Her Noel pattern mixes vibrant color with a fun design.
 This is just one of the many Christmas themed cross stitch patterns she has in her Etsy shop.
 You can stitch several of them for a festive wall display.

 07 of 09

 Want a different twist on your Christmas tree this year?
 Why not cross stitch an angel for the tree topper.
-This free pattern from Kreinik is the perfect stitchy addition to your Christmas tree.
+This free pattern from Kreinik is the an elegant addition to your Christmas tree.
 Use perforated cross stitch paper to make this project sturdy and able to use for years to come.
 If you want to really get crafty, you can make your entire tree cross stitch themed.
 You can customize your angel with different hair color and dress.

 Fa La La